bdorney/CMS_GEM_Analysis_Framework/README.txt

         The ParameterLoaderAnalysis class interacts with objects who inherit from Selector and AnalyzResponseUniformity classes.

+        InterfaceAnalysis -> interface between main() and the framework; runs the analysis for loaded case.
         ParameterLoaderAmoreSRS -> creates a DetectorMPGD object
         ParameterLoaderAnalysis -> sets up the user specified analysis; this info is passed separately to Selector & AnalyzeResponseUniformity classes (and their inherited classes).
         ParameterLoaderRun -> sets up the run configuration, the files to be analyzed, and what analysis stages (e.g. hits, clusters, fitting, etc...) to be exectued.